1995 Greek Football Cup final

 The 1995 Greek Cup final was the 51st final of the Greek Cup.
 The match took place on 19 April 1995 at the Olympic Stadium.
 The contesting teams were Panathinaikos and AEK Athens for a second time in row.
 It was Panathinaikos' twenty second Greek Cup final and third consecutive in their 87 years of existence and AEK Athens' fourtheenth Greek Cup final and second consecutive in their 71-year history.
 In contrast to the sensational last season's final of the two teams, this year's match was marked by incidents on and off the pitch, by the moment that the referee, Filippos Bakas awarded a penalty in favour of Panathinaikos a few minutes before the end of extra time.
 This event caused protests, expulsions and riots between fans of both teams with a total of 21 arrests by the police.
 Furthermore, certain footballers of AEK Athens denied to attend the title ceremony.
 Bakas managed to escape from the players of the yellow-blacks with a torn sleeve but a few days later a group of strangers attacked him in a street near to the airport of Elliniko.
-A couple of days after the final, the president of AEK, Dimitris Melissanidis had a phone call with Bakas live on the TV, with the referee implying the invomvent of Melissanidis in his beating with president of AEK responding that the only thing he knows is that the referee is showing his "red underwear" all over Greece.
+A couple of days after the final, the president of AEK, Melissanidis had a phone call with Bakas live on the TV.
+The referee told that Melissanidis knew who beat him with the president of AEK responding that the only thing he knew was that Bakas was showing off his "red underwear" all over the country.